Aoife McLysaght

-Aoife McLysaght is an Irish geneticist and a professor in the Molecular Evolution Laboratory of the Smurfit Institute of Genetics, University of Dublin in Ireland.
+Aoife McLysaght is an Irish geneticist and a professor in the Molecular Evolution Laboratory of the Smurfit Institute of Genetics, Trinity College Dublin, and Government Science Advisor for the Republic of Ireland.

 Education

-McLysaght was educated at the University of Dublin where she was a student of Trinity College and awarded a Bachelor of Arts degree in Genetics in 1998, followed by a PhD in 2002 for research supervised by Kenneth H. Wolfe on the evolution of vertebrate genome organisation.
+McLysaght was educated at the Trinity College Dublin where she was awarded a Bachelor of Arts degree in Genetics in 1998, followed by a PhD in 2002 for research supervised by Kenneth H. Wolfe on the evolution of vertebrate genome organisation.

 Career and research

 Following her PhD, she completed postdoctoral research at the University of California, Irvine working with Brandon Gaut before returning to work in Dublin in 2003.
 Her research in molecular evolution and comparative genomics has been published in leading peer-reviewed scientific journals including Nature, Nature Genetics, Bioinformatics, Genome Research, PNAS and the journal Yeast.

 She has served as senior editor and associate editor for the journals Molecular Biology and Evolution and Genome Biology and Evolution, and is on the editorial board of the journal Cell Reports.
 She is a member of the Society for Molecular Biology and Evolution (SMBE) and The Genetics Society.
 She served as Treasurer of SMBE 2012–14 and was elected President of the Society in 2017.

+She was appointed Government Science Advisor for the Republic of Ireland in October 2024.